Job application follow-up email | Effective Strategies for a Successful Inquiry

 Sending the Email

-• Open with Gratitude: Thank them for the opportunity to interview or for considering your application.
+- Open with Gratitude: Thank them for considering your application.

-• State Your Purpose: Mention that you are following up to check on your application status.
+- State Your Purpose: Mention you are following up on your application status.

-• Close Politely: Thank them again and express a willingness to provide more information if needed.
+- Close Politely: Thank them again and express your willingness to provide further information if needed.

 Post-Send Actions